manu-07-ela/LAPR2_ISEP/docs/SprintC/US12/US12_RecordTestResults.md

 >
 > [**Answer:**](https://moodle.isep.ipp.pt/mod/forum/discuss.php?d=8272)
 >  Some answers I already gave here in this forum:
->     The clinical chemistry technologist should use the sample barcode number to find (in the system) the test for which the sample was collected.
+>     The clinical chemistry technologist should use the sample barcodeDomain number to find (in the system) the test for which the sample was collected.
 >     The Clinical Chemistry Technologist should register a value/result for each parameter of the (selected) test.
 >     All parameter values of the test should be filled/defined (by the Clinical Chemistry Technologist) when the use case finishes.